Nottingham Business School

-Nottingham Business School (NBS) is a triple crown accredited business school based in Nottingham, England.
-It is part of Nottingham Trent University and offers undergraduate, postgraduate, executive and doctoral programmes in business, management, economics, finance and related fields.
+Nottingham Business School (NBS) is a triple crown–accredited business school based in Nottingham, England, and part of Nottingham Trent University.
+The school holds international accreditation from EQUIS, AACSB and the AMBA, a distinction achieved by fewer than 1% of business schools worldwide.
+NBS offers undergraduate, postgraduate, executive and doctoral programmes in business, management, economics and related fields.

+The school is recognised as a PRME Champion by the Principles for Responsible Management Education (PRME), a United Nations–supported initiative promoting responsible management education.

 History

-NBS was formally established in 1980.
+NBS was formally established in 1979.